calin-borbeli/LED-7-Segment-Number-Display/README.md

  e   c
    d
 ```
-However, the order I use is from the top to bottom and left to right
+However, the order I used is from the top to bottom and left to right
 as it makes more sense for programming.
 Say a,b,c,d,e,f,g like so:
 ```
    a